imfl/beautiful-jekyll/_posts/2018-06-29-currency-pair-quotation.md

 As another example, consider USD and GBP.
 If the quote is more than 1, not a fraction below 1.0, then you know GBP is the base currency.
 (Hope it stays true that 1 British pound is more worth than 1 US dollar.)

-**The base currency is the always one that serves as one unit.**
+**The base currency is always the one that serves as one unit.**

-Once base currency is set, there should be no controversy about the figure in the quote, no matter it is a direct or indirect quote, written in the B/P or P/B manner.
+Once the base currency is set, there should be no controversy about the figure in the quote, no matter it is a direct or indirect quote, written in the B/P or P/B manner.

 For example, so long as USD is the base currency, the quote figure between USD and JPY must be around 100, not around 0.01.